Photo by Adem AY

 - Don’t send money to strangers or people you haven’t met in person.

 - Regulate your social media posts.
 Scammers can gather intelligence through your social media posts, your “Likes,” where you frequently visit, and your favorite shows, food, and clothes.
 They will use this information when they connect with you, making you feel that they’re your dream partner.

 - If you must meet, choose a public place you’re familiar with.
 I recommend taking a family member or friend along.

 Romance scammers try so hard to be the perfect partner.
 So, if someone you met online feels too good to be true, see it as a red flag.

 More than half of investment scam reports in 2021 started on social media.

 And, the top platforms, according to this report, were Instagram, Facebook, WhatsApp, and Telegram.

-People have tried to “get-rich-quick syndrome” for centuries, and the flavor du jour is investment and cryptocurrency scams.
+People have tried “get-rich-quick syndrome” for centuries, and the flavor du jour is an investment and cryptocurrency scam.

 Scammers use social media to show off wealth: new cars, houses, vacations, and expensive designer clothing.